openjdk/guide/src/index.md

       [[regression]{.jbs-label}]{#regression}
     </td>
     <td class="dictionary">
+      Used to identify regressions.
 A regression is a bug that didn't exist in the previous release.
 Ideally all regressions must be fixed in order to release the next major version.
     </td>
   </tr>
   <tr>